Arbor School Faculty and Staff 2025-2026

 After Care Assistant (2022 - present)

 Madison is a recent graduate of Tualatin High School and now attends Portland Community College.
 During high school, Madison worked as a culinary and theater classroom teaching assistant and she loved it!
 The kindness and warmth that radiated from her senior year English teacher inspired Madison to want to become a teacher and provide that kind of support to future students.
-While participating in Tualatin HIgh School’s Diverse Pathways program, Madison was connected with Arbor and taught in our Summer at Arbor program in 2022, afterwhich we were thrilled to bring her aboard to assist daily in our Aftercare program alongside Andrew and Lauren.
-When asked about her interests Madison shared that she has a passion for writing, reading, and playing with her cats!
+While participating in Tualatin HIgh School’s Diverse Educators Pathways program, Madison was connected with Arbor and taught in our Summer at Arbor program in 2022, after which we were thrilled to bring her aboard to assist daily in Arbor Club, our aftercare program, alongside Andrew and Lauren.
+When asked about her interests Madison shared that she has a passion for writing, reading, and playing with her cat!

 Laurel Glasmire